dyermakovich/commision-fee-calculator/README.md

 Get your EXCHANGE_RATES_API_KEY from exchangeratesapi.io.

-In root directory there is input.csv file with some data, you can modify it if you need to change input data.
+In root directory there is input.csv file with some sample data.

 To run application you can use your local PHP >= 8.0 and Composer:
 ```
+composer install
 php script.php input.csv EXCHANGE_RATES_API_KEY
 ```
 To run tests you don't need API key.